The Power of Connection: Building Strong Relationships with Yourself and Others

 • Share feelings with someone you trust.
 When building a deeper connection and becoming vulnerable, pick your most trusted source first, like a close friend or family member.

-• Practice self-care.
+• Prioritize self-care.
 Being vulnerable for the first time can be a lot!
 As you push yourself, remember to take care of yourself.

 a group of people standing on top of a hill.